Netflix/mantis/docs/docs/getting-started/use-cases.md

 The Chaos experimentation application tracks user experience by analyzing client and server side events during a Chaos exercise in realtime and triggers an abort of the chaos exercise in case of an adverse impact.

-## Realtime Personally Identifiable Information (PII) data detection
+## Realtime detection of Personally Identifiable Information (PII) data detection

 With trillions of events flowing through Netflix data systems daily it is critical to ensure no sensitive data is accidentally passed along.